contao/docs/docs/manual/guides/form-save.en.md

 }
 ```

-The fields required for our event archive are set here.
+The fields required for our calendar are set here.
 You must adjust the following values
 according to your environment:

 - `FORM_ID` (The ID of your form)
-- `CALENDAR_ID` (The ID of your event archive)
+- `CALENDAR_ID` (The ID of your calendar)
 - `AUTHOR_ID` (The ID of the author/backend user)

 You can get this information in the backend via the detailed information of the respective entries.

-The field "alias" corresponds to the "event alias" of your event archive and must be unique.
+The field "alias" corresponds to the "event alias" of your calendar and must be unique.
 For this we use the
 [Contao Slug-Service](https://docs.contao.org/dev/reference/services/#slug).
 First of all, we use the content of our
 of our transmitted »title« field and only allow lower case letters and numbers.
 Special characters
 are rewritten and blanks are replaced.